 Being presented with an open world as impressive as RDR 2’s is truly magical.
 The vistas, the towns, the people; they all lead to an experience that is, quite simply, magical.
 But this is only true for the first few hours.
 Once you spend enough time in New Hanover and West Elizabeth, you begin to realise that other open world games have just…done it better?
 The interactive ecosystem and food chains of Far Cry vastly surpasses the admittedly impressive number of random encounters in RDR 2.
 The open-ended nature of quests in games like Fallout: New Vegas or The Legend of Zelda: Breath of the Wild that allow for player expression and unique experiences offer far more than heavily scripted missions in which the player is punished for being creative or thinking outside of the box.
 These are problems that have been solved by other games.

-The thing is, these are problems found in nearly every other Rockstar open world game.
-Grand Theft Auto V suffered similarly restrictive mission structure and cover-based combat that feels clunky and unsatisfying.
+The thing is, these are issues found in nearly every other Rockstar open world game.
+Grand Theft Auto V suffered from similarly restrictive mission structure and cover-based combat that feels clunky and unsatisfying.
 Sure, improvements have been made to their formula, but many of these problems are still rampant within the game.
 It’s baffling to see these same problems still exist in Rockstar’s open world games in 2018.
 It’s been five years since the release of GTA V, and in some ways, it feels like RDR 2 has learnt nothing from its older sibling.
 It’s as if Rockstar is so set in their ways and so focused on the formula that put their studio on the map that they can’t bear the thought of evolvi…ahhhhhh, see what I did there?

 Ludonarrative dissonance is one of those phrases some guy on YouTube who critiques video games for his Patreon throws around to sound super clever and important, and if you’ll forgive me for two paragraphs, I’m about to do the same.
 Ludonarrative dissonance is a clever-sounding way of saying that a game’s mechanics, its gameplay, contradicts the narrative it’s telling.
 This can often be seen in game’s where the player is presented with a desperate and vital quest of the utmost importance but then spends the next four days finding scrap to build a water purifier in some meaningless farm in the middle of nowhere (Fallout 4 was wild).
 Now, ludonarrative dissonance isn’t the core problem with RDR 2 (although it certainly rears its greasy, bespeckled head to hunt pheasants for days in the middle of an impending outlaw exodus).
 It’s not a case of the game’s mechanics undermining the main narrative, but rather being entirely oblivious to the meaning behind the story.
 A sort of ‘Ludonarrative Irony’, if you will.